Sponsoring website: Emergency Boot Kit

 As far as the east is from the west, So far has He removed our transgressions from us.
 (Psalm 103:12; NAU)” — emphasis mine.

 The phrase, “As far as the east is from the west,” occurs only here in Scripture, and as far as I've been able to determine it's not found anywhere else independent of Psalm 103.
 And as we'll see shortly, it must have been the Spirit of God who gave David an illustration of infinity in this phrase.
 My explanation here begins by asking: Could the psalmist have added 'and as far as the north is from the south' to this verse?
-Well, no. God knows that a person heading north or south from any point on earth (by means of a ship if necessary and with the proper life-sustaining gear) will eventually reach the 'North' or 'South' poles; at which point, continuing any further, means they would then be heading in the opposite direction!
-The North and South poles are literally as far as one can travel in those directions; so in that regard, north and south can never be more than the distance between those two points; about 12,430 miles (or 20,004 km).
-Is there such a thing as the East or West pole?
+Well, no. God knows that a person heading north or south from any point on earth (by means of a ship if necessary and with the proper life-sustaining gear) will eventually reach the 'North' or 'South' Pole; at which point, continuing any further, means they would then be heading in the opposite direction!
+The North and South Poles are literally as far as one can travel in those directions; so in that regard, north and south can never be more than the distance between those two points; about 12,430 miles (or 20,004 km).
+Is there such a thing as the East or West Pole?
 Of course not.[1]

 I have no idea if David believed the earth was a sphere, but he did know that whenever someone traveled further east or west, the point (that is, the physical location of "the horizon") at which they saw the sun rise or set got further and further away from wherever they began their journey, and he may have inferred the earth was round either from that or from watching a ship slowly disappear from the bottom up beyond the horizon of the Mediterranean Sea.
 Today we know there is no location on earth one can point to and say, ‘This is where east (or west) ends.’
 Why?
 Because east and west are directions!
 So this Biblical illustration is indeed one which tells us about the infinite Mercy and Grace of God, because no matter how many times you circle the earth heading east or west, you could never get to a point where you would be moving in a direction that’s opposite to the other; even if you were able to circle the globe an infinite number of times![2]
 Therefore, east and west are as far apart as anything could ever be!
 At least 340 years ago (having died in 1680), Stephen Charnock said, "The east and west are the greatest distance in the world; the terms can never meet together.
 When sin is pardoned, it is never charged again; the guilt of it can no more return, than east can become west, or west become east."[3]
 And that will always be true.

-My main reason for writing the above was because the only thing John had to say about this was: "Line going in two opposite directions, go into infinity."
-(And watching the video, you'll see he held up both thumbs and moved them in opposite directions while speaking.)
+My main reason for writing the above was because the only thing that John MacArthur had to say about this was: "Line going in two opposite directions, go into infinity."
+(And watching the video of his sermon, you'll see he held up both thumbs and moved them in opposite directions while speaking.)
 Having only that to go on, it could easily appear that John was talking about a straight line heading off into space in opposite directions.
 But I believe he simply expected all of us to see that line as infinitely wrapping around the earth, since the terms east and west, even today, have no meaning in space; only on the surface of earth (or some other rotating objects we may apply them to, such as the moon).

 Why it is Impossible to Interpret Psalm 103 as Lines Extending into Space